-The Foundation has committed \$10,078,374 and \$1,648,288 at June 30, 2014 and 2013, respectively, for building projects for the benefit of the University.
-At June 30, 2014, the Foundation has received cash from donors that covers this commitment.
+The Foundation has committed \$8,914,546 and \$10,078,374 at June 30, 2015 and 2014, respectively, for building projects for the benefit of the University.
+At June 30, 2015, the Foundation has received cash from donors that covers this commitment.

-Pursuant to the terms of an agreement dated September 9, 1993, the Foundation shall pay on an annual basis any short-fall occurring in the event that the "Golf Course Premises Revenues" of CECCC are not sufficient to pay the "Operating Expenses (excluding any debt service) and ground lease base rent and Reserves"; provided, however, the CECCC shall first pay such short-fall out of the "Reserves".
-No such payments were required in 2014 or 2013.
+Pursuant to the terms of an agreement dated September 9, 1993, the Foundation shall pay on an annual basis any short-fall occurring in the event that the "Golf Course Premises Revenues" of Clemson University Continuing Education and Conference Complex Corporation ("CECCC") are not sufficient to pay the "Operating Expenses (excluding any debt service) and ground lease base rent and Reserves"; provided, however, the CECCC shall first pay such short-fall out of the "Reserves".
+No such payments were required in 2015 or 2014.

 The Foundation entered into a memorandum of understanding with the University whereby it agrees to make any debt service payments due and not made by CULSF or LICAR, LLC for the Center for Emerging Technologies ("CET") building.
 In exchange for any debt service payments made, the Foundation may reduce its annual allocation to the University by a like amount.
-No such payments were required in 2014 or 2013.
+No such payments were required in 2015 or 2014.
 This memorandum was transferred to CULSF as part of the CET Building transfer in December 2012.